This is a post from an earlier version of my site, moved to the current version for maximum enjoyment. Originally posted 2018-03-08-Bob

 The holograms and stripes are to prevent bleaching, a technique where a legitimate, government-issued identification is otherwise modified to indicate a different date.

-There are a few barcodes on the back of an Illinois license, one of them looks similar to the barcode on a can of tomatoes (this is your license number).
+There are a few barcodes on the back of an Illinois license (where I sadly once lived), one of them looks similar to the barcode on a can of tomatoes (this is your license number).
 The more complex one that looks like a long QR code — this one is what they usually scan.

 The Problem with Scanning Identification Cards